perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ```
 tcache bin 0x20 -> chunk A -> chunkB -> chunk X -> null
 ```
 When we play song #44 we are calling malloc(0).
 Even though we're asking for 0 bytes, this means chunk W will have a size of 0x20 (the smallest possible heap chunk).
-The heap manager will see that the tcache bin for 0x20 isn't empty, so it take the first chunk, `chunk A`, and return a pointer to the data section of `chunk A`.
+The heap manager will see that the tcache bin for 0x20 isn't empty, so it will take the first chunk, `chunk A`, and return a pointer to the data section of `chunk A`.
 Now our tcache bin looks like this:

 ```
 tcache bin 0x20 -> chunk B -> chunk X -> null
 ```
 Next the program reads UINT_MAX bytes from STDIN (fd = 0) into the data section of `chunk A`.
-We first write 0x10 (16) null bytes into the data section of A. Then we overwrite the next 8 bytes with null bytes.
+We first write 0x10 (16) null bytes into the data section of A (we could theoretically write anything here).
+Then we overwrite the next 8 bytes with null bytes.
 This is technically part of the header of `chunk B` but is used for the data of `chunk A` because this is tcache and `chunk A` is still considered "in use".
 Then we overwrite the size and AMP bits of `chunk B` with the same bytes that were already there (0x21).
 Now we've reached the pointer to the next chunk in the tcache bin, which we overwrite with a pointer to the the first song struct in the songs array, `songs[0]` (which is in the `.bss` section, _not the heap_).
 Specifically we can point it at the file descriptor, `songs[0].fd`.

 ```